5l1v3r1/Glasscord/README.md

 Glasscord alone won't do anything to your Discord client.
 You WILL need a CSS loader at least to be able to use Glasscord.
 Plus, you can choose which CSS loader to use; we're not reinventing the wheel here.

+You then have to make or find a compatible theme to have the blur effect.
+If you are just trying stuff, you can load the `glasscord_example_theme.css` on your CSS loader of choice.

 We recommend to install our modified CSS Loader for EnhancedDiscord, so please get it first, then override the `css_loader.js` file on ED's plugins directory with the one on this repository!